felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 ## Read a single book at a time

 As you start learning, you get excited when you see all the possibilities within your grasp.
-Never forget "Stop starting, start finishing".
+Never forget, "Stop starting, start finishing".

 {{< figure src="/img/stop-starting-start-finishing.jpg" position="center" caption="Words to live by." >}}